Background pattern

 Use in elderly patients

-No specific dose adjustments are available for elderly patients.
+There are no specific dose adjustments for elderly patients.

 Your doctor will administer the dose of melfalán, so it is unlikely that you will forget a dose.
-If you think you have forgotten a dose, you will be given the next dose at the next scheduled hour.
-Do not use a double dose to compensate for missed doses.
+If you think a dose has been forgotten, it will be administered at the next scheduled time.
+Do not use a double dose to make up for forgotten doses.

-If you think you should stop using this medication, consult your doctor first.
-If you have any other doubts about the use of this medication, ask your doctor, pharmacist or nurse.
+If you think you should stop using this medicine, consult your doctor first.
+If you have any further questions about the use of this medicine, ask your doctor, pharmacist, or nurse.

-Consult your doctor immediately or go to the hospital if you notice any of the following side effects:
+Consult your doctor immediately if you notice any of the following:

 swelling of the face, eyelids, or lips